SHARE Foundation

 SUPPORTING AND EDUCATING YOUTH

 Since 1994, SHARE has promoted and coordinated scholarship programs for young leaders of scarce resources in rural areas.
 SHARE started this program with the aim of supporting young leaders to carry out their intermediate and university studies in the departments of Chalatenango, San Vicente, La Libertad and San Salvador.
-In 25 years of support we have seen the success in this support, hundreds of young boys and girls have completed their high school studies and a good number have culminated their university careers.
+In 28 years of support, SHARE has seen the success in this support and accompaniment, hundreds of young boys and girls have completed their high school studies and a good number have culminated their university careers.

 SHARE also supports youth with cultural programs, developing dance and theater groups, peace marching bands and agricultural schools for improving youth diets.
-All this support has contributed to the prevention of violence and gang membership.
+All this support has contributed to the prevention of violence.

 YOUTH